 When to Start Testing?

-An early start to testing reduces the cost, time to rework and error free software that is delivered to the client.
-However in Software Development Life Cycle (SDLC) testing can be started from the Requirements Gathering phase and lasts till the deployment of the software.
-However it also depends on the development model that is being used.
-For example in Water fall model formal testing is conducted in the Testing phase, but in incremental model, testing is performed at the end of every increment/iteration and at the end the whole application is tested.
+An early start to testing reduces the cost and time to rework and produce error-free software that is delivered to the client.
+However in Software Development Life Cycle (SDLC), testing can be started from the Requirements Gathering phase and continued till the deployment of the software.
+It also depends on the development model that is being used.
+For example, in the Waterfall model, formal testing is conducted in the testing phase; but in the incremental model, testing is performed at the end of every increment/iteration and the whole application is tested at the end.